acdlite/recompose/README.md

 ### Optimizing bundle size

-You can reduce your bundle size number by only including the modules that you need.
+You can reduce your bundle size by only including the modules that you need.

 All top-level exports can be imported individually: